ajdillhoff/personal-site/content/notes/gpu_pattern_reduction.md

 As we just saw, the key to optimizing a reduction kernel is to minimize control divergence and make sure as many threads stay active as possible.
 A warp of 32 threads would consume the execution resources even if half of them are inactive.
 As each stage of the reduction tree is completed, the amount of wasted resources increases.
 Depending on the input size, entire warps could be launched and then immediately become inactive.

-The number of execution resources consumes is proportional to the number of active warps across all iterations.
+The number of execution resources consumed is proportional to the number of active warps across all iterations.
 We can compute the number of resources consumed as follows:

 \\[
 (\frac{5N}{64} + \frac{N}{128} + \frac{N}{256} + \cdots + 1) \* 32